 EDW implementation cost estimates should be based on net added cost beyond spending for the current business intelligence (BI) environment.
 BI environments with many data marts and operational data stores are expensive.
 During EDW implementation, spending on data marts and operational data stores should be minimized so the net added cost is less than the total EDW cost.
 An EDW does not require re-engineering of operational processes, so it is substantially easier, faster, and less expensive than enterprise resource planning (ERP) projects.

-The six business improvement opportunities described in this section primarily impact supply
+The six business improvement opportunities described in this section primarily impact supply chain management.

 Demand-Driven Supply Chain